joranquinten/dilemma/README.md

 ---

 ### To do:
+- Set, detect & recognize guests
+- Detect wether a 'saved' dilemma has been completed and act accordingly
 - Performance check
 - Save your choice in voting system and display result accordingly
 - Present different dilemma than last shown